-Successful products are built on top of continuous, cumulative learning.
-Every validated hypothesis helps you piece together a wider product strategy.
+Successful products are built on top of continuous, compound learning.
+Every proven hypothesis should contribute to your broader product strategy.
 If you attribute your past experiment success to the wrong reason (a form of survivorship bias), your future decisions will suffer.

 However, it’s not always easy to validate “why” an idea works.
-That’s why you should test a hypothesis from multiple angles, such as combining behavioral (what users do) and attitudinal (what users say) methods, before making it part of your long-term product strategy.
+That’s why you should test it from multiple angles, such as combining behavioral (what users do) and attitudinal (what users say) methods, before making it part of your long-term product strategy.

 “Could the idea work, but introduce unintended effects?”

-Besides the primary outcome you hope to achieve, an action can also introduce second or third-order effects:
+Besides the primary outcome you hope to achieve, an idea can also introduce second or third-order effects:

-- Raising the price might hurt acquisition and retention.
+- Raising prices might hurt acquisition and retention.

-- Tailoring the onboarding flow for one group of users might harm the experience of another.
+- Tailoring the product’s onboarding flow for one group of users might harm the experience of another.

-- A new feature might expand the product value but increase product complexity.
+- A new feature might expand product value but increase product complexity.

-If you don’t anticipate possible second-order effects, you won’t know what to measure.
-As a result, those effects will go unnoticed, and you won’t be able to make a holistic decision.
+If you don’t anticipate possible second-order effects before the experiment, you won’t know what to measure.
+As a result, those effects will go unnoticed, and you won’t be able to make a holistic decision that considers the net impact of an idea.
 This often leads to a situation in which you “win the battle but lose the war.”